Development Guide

 const request = new XMLHttpRequest();

-request.open("GET", "http://jsonplaceholder.typicode.com/posts");
+request.open("GET", "https://jsonplaceholder.typicode.com/posts");

 request.responseType = "json";